SaiRepalle/SqlPowershell/README.md

 # SqlPowershell
-These scripts are useful for daily administrative Microsoft SQLServers using Windows Powershell
+These scripts are useful for daily administrative Microsoft SQL Servers using Windows Powershell.